Insight·18 November 2025

 The Future of Data Protection

 Firevault is building the infrastructure for this offline future.
 Our vaults combine physical disconnection with enterprise-grade encryption, identity verification, and succession planning.
-The result is protection that doesn't depend on software updates, security patches, or the hope that this month's vulnerability won't be exploited.
+The result is protection that does not depend on software updates, security patches, or the hope that this month's vulnerability will not be exploited.

 Conclusion